juniorbell/Autentication_API/README.md

 # Autentication_API

-this API we'll user for autentication the login.
-This apilication we'll use NodeJs, Express and MongoDB for gerent autentications using jwt
+We will use this API to authenticate web applications that use the login method to access it.
+In this application we will use NodeJs, Express and MongoDB to generate authentication using jw